Agriculture

 Nutrition Management

-Nutrient management is critical for healthy growth of pomegranates in low fertile lands and arid regions of India.
+Nutrient management is critical for the healthy growth of pomegranates in low-fertility lands and arid regions of India.
 The specific recommendations on fertilizer doses per tree per year are:

 Irrigation

-While commercially producing pomegranates, irrigation should be in sync with crop growth stage.
-In pomegranate cultivation usually check basin system of irrigation is recommended.
-The specific irrigation requirement as per season is as under:
+While commercially producing pomegranates, irrigation should be in sync with the crop growth stage.
+In pomegranate cultivation, a check basin system of irrigation is recommended.
+The specific irrigation requirement as per season is as follows:

-• Mrig Bahar crop: First irrigation in mid-May followed by regular irrigation till onset of monsoon.
+• Mrig Bahar crop: First irrigation in mid-May, followed by regular irrigation till the onset of monsoon.

 • Summer crop: Weekly irrigation